Code | Name | Description |

 Slope is the inclination of the land surface relative to the horizontal plane.
 Slope steepness affects many soil processes, notably erosion, water run-off and infiltration behaviour.

-Direct measurements of slope should be taken over a minimum distance of 20 meters.
-Stand 10 m upslope from the point of observation and measure downhill.
-Record in units of degrees, with a maximum precision of 0.1 (e.g. 6°).
+Direct measurements of slope should be taken over a minimum distance of 20 metres.
+Stand 10 m upslope from the point of observation and measure downhill along the steepest gradient that passes through the point of observation.
+Record slope in units of degrees, with a maximum precision of 0.1.
 Record ND if slope cannot be reliably determined.
 Record NR if no measurement was taken.
+Ignore the influence of microrelief features smaller than the site extent while measuring slope (see Section 11.7.2, e.g., steep short slopes from track cuttings).

 Record the equipment used to measure slope using Table 11.1.